SixtyFive-65/PollsRepo/README.md

 ## Testing

+1. Unit testing was implemented for the api using Xunit because are we testing async methods.

- Testing hasn't been fully implemented due to time constrait
+2.UI testing hasn't been implemented due to time constraint and a bit of a learning curve.

  ## Support